StrangeBeeCorp/docs/docs/thehive/installation/step-by-step-installation-guide.md

             type=rpm-md
             ```

-    3. Install the package

-        - *After adding the repository configuration, install Elasticsearch using the following command:*
+    3. After adding the repository configuration, install Elasticsearch using the following command:

         !!!
 Example ""
             ```bash
             sudo yum install --enablerepo=elasticsearch elasticsearch
             ```

-    _Please refer to the official Elasticsearch documentation website for the most up-to-date instructions_: [**https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html**](https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html)
+    Please refer to the official Elasticsearch documentation website for the most up-to-date instructions: [**https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html**](https://www.elastic.co/guide/en/elasticsearch/reference/current/rpm.html)

-=== "Other Installation Methods"
+=== "Other installation methods"

-    Download the tar.gz archive from **http://cassandra.apache.org/download/** and extract it into the folder of your choice.
-You can use utilities like wget to download the archive.
+    Download the tar.gz archive from http://cassandra.apache.org/download/ and extract it into the folder of your choice.
+You can use utilities like [Wget](https://www.gnu.org/software/wget/) to download the archive.

-&nbsp;

 ### Configuration

 You can configure Elasticsearch by modifying settings within the `/etc/elasticsearch/elasticsearch.yml` file.

-**1. Locate the Elasticsearch Configuration File:**
+**1. Locate the Elasticsearch configuration file:**

-   - Navigate to the directory containing the Elasticsearch configuration file `/etc/elasticsearch/`.
+    Navigate to the directory containing the Elasticsearch configuration file `/etc/elasticsearch/`.

-**2. Edit the elasticsearch.yml File:**
+**2. Edit the elasticsearch.yml file:**

-   - Open the `elasticsearch.yml` file in a text editor with appropriate permissions.
+    Open the `elasticsearch.yml` file in a text editor with appropriate permissions.

-**3. Configure HTTP and Transport Hosts:**
+**3. Configure HTTP and transport hosts:**

-   - Set the `http.host` and `transport.host` parameters to `127.0.0.1` or the desired IP address.
+    Set the `http.host` and `transport.host` parameters to `127.0.0.1` or the desired IP address.

-**4. Configure Cluster Name:**
+**4. Configure cluster name:**

-   - Set the `cluster.name` parameter to the desired name.
+    Set the `cluster.name` parameter to the desired name.
 This name helps identify the Elasticsearch cluster.

-**5. Configure Thread Pool Search Queue Size:**
+**5. Configure thread pool search queue size:**

-   - Set the `thread_pool.search.queue_size` parameter to the desired value, such as `100000`.
+    Set the `thread_pool.search.queue_size` parameter to the desired value, such as `100000`.

-**6. Configure Paths for Logs and Data:**
+**6. Configure paths for logs and data:**

-   - Set the `path.logs` and `path.data` parameters to the desired directories, such as `"/var/log/elasticsearch"` and `"/var/lib/elasticsearch"`, respectively.
+    Set the `path.logs` and `path.data` parameters to the desired directories, such as `/var/log/elasticsearch` and `/var/lib/elasticsearch`, respectively.

-**7. Configure X-Pack Security (Optional):**
+**7. Optional: Configure X-Pack security:**

-   - If you're not using X-Pack security, ensure that `xpack.security.enabled` is set to `false`.
+    If you're not using X-Pack security, ensure that `xpack.security.enabled` is set to `false`.

-**8. Configure Script Allowed Types (Optional):**
+**8. Optional: Configure script allowed types:**

-   - If needed, set the `script.allowed_types` parameter to specify allowed script types.
+    If needed, set the `script.allowed_types` parameter to specify allowed script types.

-**9. Save the Changes:**
+**9. Save the changes:**

-   - After making the necessary configurations, save the changes to the `elasticsearch.yml` file.
+    After making the necessary configurations, save the changes to the `elasticsearch.yml` file.

-**10. Custom JVM Options:**
+**10. Custom JVM options:**

-   - Create the file `/etc/elasticsearch/jvm.options.d/jvm.options` if it doesn't exist.
+    Create the file `/etc/elasticsearch/jvm.options.d/jvm.options` if it doesn't exist.

-**11. Custom JVM Options:**
+**11. Custom JVM options:**

-   - Inside `jvm.options`, add the desired JVM options, such as:
+    Inside `jvm.options`, add the desired JVM options, such as:

     !!!
 Example ""
         ```